 Tips for planning a Hey Duggee party

 A-Woof!
-Your little one’s birthday is coming up and you want to throw them a party with a Hey Duggee theme: follow our guide to discover games to play, things to make and fabulous cakes and treats to make sure you have lots of fun with your little Squirrel guests.
+Your little one’s birthday is coming up and you want to throw them a party with a Hey Duggee theme: follow our guide to discover games to play, things to make and fabulous cakes and treats to eat to guarantee you have lots of fun with your little Squirrel guests.

 Print out these Hey Duggee party invites to send to your friends.
 They’ll love seeing Duggee and the Squirrels on the invitation to get them in the mood.